Use asynchronous learning activities to provide students with a range of on and offline tasks that they can complete flexibly.

 - If you are not using an LMS, you can upload videos to Vimeo and share the link with your students.
 Some schools restrict student access to Youtube, so using a platform like Vimeo makes it more likely that students will be able to watch your video.

-Technical information can be found at Technology guides and forms (requires sign in).
+Technical information can be found at Technology how-to guides.
 All training undertaken can be logged as teacher identified professional learning.